 - Instructors must keep detailed records of student visitors for contact tracing.

 - No food or beverages will be served.

-- Limit sharing of supplies and materials.
-Clean and disinfect any shared materials.
+- Limit sharing supplies and materials.

 What are the requirements for face coverings and social distancing on the TCU Campus?